Blazam-App/docs.blazam.org/docsource/update/auto.md

 	Auto-update is now in Beta

-## Setup
+## Self-Update Setup
 Some manual configuration is neccessary to perform self-updates for now.

 First decide the account to use.
-There are two options.
+There are two approved options.

 1. Use the Active Directory Credentials provided to Blazam
 1. Use a custom set of credentials. *(This can be a local user account with no administrative permissions)*